phac-nml/irida/doc/user/user/samples/index.md

 ================
 {:.no_toc}

 Each [project](../project) in IRIDA may contain a collection of samples that corresponds to an isolate.
-Each sample may contain several sequencing files, either paired-end or single-end, or several assembled genomes.
+Each sample may contain several files: either sequencing files in paired-end or single-end format, or assembled genomes.
 This section of the user guide describes how you can view samples, manage samples (merging, copying, renaming, exporting), and search for samples by name.

 * This comment becomes the toc
 {:toc}